Adalat (1977 film): Plot

 Ajit, now scared of Dharma decides to kill him.
 He plants a bomb in his home to blow up his whole family.
 Alert Dharma is able to save his family, but is severely injured.
 Inspector Khan warns him that although he doesn't have any evidence, the path that Dharma has chosen would lead him back to his own destruction.
 Next, Dharma targets Suresh.
 He goes to his home and makes him drink excessive alcohol.
 Once Suresh is drunk, he gets all his money and information about their illegal business.
 Once that is done, he pushes him from the stairs to make it appear as an accident.
 Yet again, Khan visits him in the hospital and tries to reason with Dharma to dissuade him from his path.
 As Inspector Khan doesn't have any evidence, yet again he returns empty handed.
 Once out of the hospital, Dharma kills Ajit and starts trading with the peddler whom Ajit traded with.
 In order to keep the bad influence away from his kid, Dharma sends his son Raju to London for his further education.
-Years later, Raju (also Amitabh Bachchan) returns home and would like to marry Geeta Verma, (Neetu Singh) whom he met in London, but is unable to meet his father's approval and comes into conflict.
+Years later, Raju (also Amitabh Bachchan) returns home and would like to marry Geeta Verma, whom he met in London, but is unable to meet his father's approval and comes into conflict.
 Dharma had promised his business partner that he would marry Raju to his daughter.
 His business partner Rajan was a former employee of Ajit.
 Rajan runs all the risk as Dharma is officially not a partner of the business and Rajan is facing all the court cases related to their illegal faction of the business.
 After a certain point, Dharma reconciles with his son and realises that his consent to marriage is equally important.
 He tells Rajan that he would not be able to fulfill his promise.

 Rajan becomes distraught with this and the thought of betrayal starts slipping into his mind.
 Unknown to Dharma, Ajit is still alive and has returned and it is time to avenge the past by trying to murder Dharma at any price.
 Rajan sides with Ajit and attempts to kill Dharma, and in a failed attempt kills his wife instead.
 Dharma now realizes the bitter truth behind Khan's warning leading to his self-destruction.
 He then heads towards his end (duel with his rivals), in a bid to save his son's future.